Man resting in the gym after a workout, focusing on achieving his fitness goals

 Here’s what’s helped me:

-- Explore Different Activities: Try a mix of options until you find what clicks.
+• Explore Different Activities: Try a mix of options until you find what works for you.
 Zumba, hiking, cycling, or even martial arts, experiment and see what excites you.

-- Set Fun, Realistic Goals: Your goals don’t have to only be about weight loss or muscle gain.
-Maybe you want to run a 5k or hike a challenging trail; goals like these keep the journey interesting.
+• Set Fun, Realistic Goals: Your goals don’t have to only be about weight loss or muscle gain.
+You can aim to run a 5k or hike a challenging trail; goals like these keep the journey interesting.

 Frequency and Duration Recommendations